kennytilton/MatrixJS/js/matrixjs/readme.md

 # MatrixJS

-Sailboat designers say that one boat can have at most two out of the three virtues of speed, comfort, and low cost.
+Sailboat designers say that one boat can have at most two of the three virtues of speed, comfort, and low cost.

-MatrixJS shoots for all three: run-time efficiency, expressive power, and development simplicity.
+MatrixJS aspires to all three: run-time efficiency, expressive power, and development simplicity.
 The secret?
 A custom dataflow engine we have re-christened "matrix" after finding out what that word really means.
 (Forget the movie.)

 The source here consists of (a) the official version of MatrixJS and (b) an implementation of the TodoMVC challenge.
 TodoMVC is a do-list web app [specified here](https://github.com/tastejs/todomvc/blob/master/app-spec.md) by the good folks at [TodoMVC](http://todomvc.com).
-We are only functionally conformant.
+We are only functionally conformant on a couple of browsers.

-### So what do *we* mean by "matrix"?
+### So what does matrix *really* mean?
 We like this definition:
 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*